JoeSiu/discord-chatbot/README.md

 Make sure you have python and docker installed

-1. Make sure you have Python and Docker installed.
+1. Make sure you have Docker installed.

-2. Clone this repository using Git.

-3. run `docker-compose build` to build the docker image.
+2. run `docker-compose build` to build the docker image.

-4. run `docker-compose up -d` to start the container.
+3. run `docker-compose up -d` to start the container.

 ## Usage